bbauska/W3Cx-4of5-thru-May-2024/README.md

 compatbility table](https://caniuse.com/#feat=gamepad).
 Note that the API is still a draft and may change in the future.
-We recommend using a Wired Xbox 360 Controller or a PS2 controller, both of which should work *out of the box* on Windows XP, Windows Vista, Windows, and Linux desktop distributions.
+We recommend using a Wired Xbox 360 Controller or a PS2 controller, both of which should work <i>out of the box</i> on Windows XP, Windows Vista, Windows, and Linux desktop distributions.
 Wireless controllers are supposed to work too, but we haven't tested the API with them.
 You may find someone who has managed but they've probably needed to install an operating